 - How much did the 17-percenters spend in time, money, and opportunity costs to land those leads?
 What did the 5-percenters spend?
 Of course, EVERYONE knows by now that social media isn’t free and can be even more expensive than traditional media, right?

 - If the firms had invested all that time and money into traditional media – from which 83-95% all leads in this case come from – what would the results have been?

 - And, wait, if non-social media is generating 83-95% of all leads for these firms, why is this even a story?
 I know where I’d invest my time and money, don’t you?

-The key is being able to discern what that “some” is, and we won’t be able to discern squat if we keep getting thrown distorted stats.
-Silly stats are no way to pick a basketball player, and certainly no way to run a business.
+The key is discerning what that “some” is, and we can’t discern squat from distorted stats.
+They’re no way to pick a basketball player, and certainly no way to run a business.